vojtechmares/vojtechmares.com/content/about.md

 The following list is about things - technologies, concepts, software etc. I am interested in and would love to look into:

 *git, PHP, Golang, Rust, NodeJS, async programming, distributed systems, cloud (AWS), serverless, devops, security, linux (servers), SQL databases (MySQL, MariaDB, PostgreSQL), Redis, message queues (RabbitMQ, AWS SQS), multiplayer games, realtime apps, APIs & gRPC, scalable infrastructure, Kotlin, Docker, Kubernetes, nginx*

+## Personal information

+I am a scout and I have been part of Scout for 15 years.
+Which has provided me with great experience of leading people and also of first aid for example.
+I am interested in adrenalin sports such as paragliding and parachuting.